Equilibration of Topological Defects Near the Deconfined Quantum Multicritical Point

 A second remarkable aspect of DAKZS is the duality manifested when the annealing direction is reversed.
-To observe the duality, we turn to an annealing process starting in the AFM state at $J=1.2$ and reducing the value at different velocities to $J_{\rm c}$.
-Figure~\ref{fig:afmr} shows results for the two order parameters analyzed in analogy with Fig.~\ref{fig:vbs}.
-Here the AFM order parameter obeys the conventional KZS form with the exponent $r$, while the short-ranged VBS order parameter is controlled by $r'$.
+To observe this duality, we consider an annealing process starting in the equilibrium AFM state at $J=1.2$, then gradually reducing $J$ at different velocities until $J_{\rm c}$ is reached.
+Figure~\ref{fig:afmr} shows results for the two order parameters analyzed in a manner analogous to Fig.~\ref{fig:vbs}.
+Here the AFM order parameter obeys the KZS form with the exponent $r_*$,